feathr-ai/feathr/docs/dev_guide/contribution_guide.md

 * "I am not familiar with Scala, but I want to start to contribute to Scala code.
 Can someone give me some guidance?"
 * "I am not sure how to setup the cluster and test my code.
 Can someone help me out?"

-## My pull request(PR) requires testing against the database or cluster that I dont' have, how can i fix this?
+## My pull request(PR) requires testing against the database or cluster that I dont' have, how can I test?
-(We are still working on this.
-Stay tuned.)
+Develop your implementation locally first and use unit tests to ensure correctness.
+Later, you can ask PR reviewers to label them with `safe to test` so Github will kick off a integration test in our test cluster with your code.

+If you need more assistance regarding testing your code or development, reach out in our Slack channel.

 ## Technical Architecture
 Feathr contains multiple components so you can learn and contribute to various things: